Partnerships grow the garden!

 In spring 2012, Jeanette Gara's NS 150 classes first proposed the garden as a way to bring sustainability education to the garden.
 Soon after, Gara gained administrative support, and a lot of bricks taken from old campus pathways, to build herb spirals in what is now the LC Garden.

 In 2018, Kayla Glaser become the second Garden Coordinator after Doug graduated.
-She has helped guide the garden to its current form as a sustainable, easy to care for, productive and beautiful space.
+She helped guide the garden to its form as a practical, easy to care for, and productive beautiful space.
 She also helped to develop children's programming in the garden by partnering with LC Kindercollege, Kids College, and the Community Center.

 Beginning in 2015, Service Learning Classes worked together to plant, maintain garden beds and help donate food through Backyard Harvest.
 These courses included the Institute of Intensive English and ID 140 Student Success Seminar.
 Starts were raised and donated by NICI.